Regenerative Medicine Initiative

 • Replace parts of the genitourinary system

-The Medical Technology Enterprise Consortium (MTEC) is a newly formed nonprofit organization charged with bringing medical solutions to industry that protect, treat, and optimize warfighters’ health and performance across the full spectrum of military operations, and to improve the quality of care for our veterans and, ultimately, all citizens.
+The Medical Technology Enterprise Consortium (MTEC) is a newly formed nonprofit organization charged with bringing medical solutions to industry.
 MTEC joins government agencies and private industry in a dedicated effort to push technological innovation through the “valley of death” between concept and viable product by funding the most promising advances and then supporting the transition to clinical use.
 Our organization’s purpose is to efficiently align public priorities and resources with the best opportunities for transformational research and development.
 Formed in conjunction with the United States Army Medical Research and Materiel Command (USAMRMC), MTEC is working to connect promising regenerative medicine technologies with private sector interest to drive potentially high impact solutions toward final FDA approval and market production.

 Our Research Goals